davidxw/power-platform-azure-vnet-demo/README.md

 You can then use the custom connector in a Power Automate flow.
 To do this, create a new flow and add the `Ping` action from the custom connector.
 The connection and action have no custom properties.
 If you run the flow you should see a successful response from the API.

-#### Import a custom connector using the `paconn` CLI tool
+##### Import a custom connector using the `paconn` CLI tool

 The full details for using the `paconn` CLI tool are in the [Microsoft documentation](https://learn.microsoft.com/en-us/connectors/custom-connectors/paconn-cli), but here are the high level steps:

-1. Install the `paconn` CLI tool as the documentation link above
+1. Install the `paconn` CLI tool as per the documentation link above
 1. From a terminal window, run the following commands from the root of the repo:
 ```powershell
 paconn login
 paconn create -d .\connectors\api-health-checks\apiDefinition.swagger.json -p .\connectors\api-health-checks\apiProperties.json
 ```
 This will create a custom connector in your Power Platform environment called `API Health Checks`.
-The connector is configured with a custom property for the API host - if you add this connector to a flow you will be prompted to enter the value of the API host.
-The value should be the FQDN of the unprotected Container App, and is output by the Bicep template.
+The connector is configured with a custom property for the API host - if you add this connector to a flow you will be prompted for this value.
 The host name is the FQDN of the unprotected Container App, and is output by the Bicep template.
 The FQDN will look something like this: `<name>.<region>.azurecontainerapps.io` (e.g. `pptest-ca-noauth.eastus.azurecontainerapps.io`).

 ![ping connection](docs/images/ping.png)

 (Thanks to [this](https://philcole.org/post/environment-specific-custom-connector-endpoints/) blog post for instructions on how to set up the custom property for the API host)

-### Use the HTTP with Microsoft Entra ID (preauthorized)
+#### Use the HTTP with Microsoft Entra ID (preauthorized)

 Using Entra ID (preauth):